-When it comes to kids' haircuts, this local chain has thought of everything.
+When it comes to kids' haircuts, this local spot has thought of everything.
 Children get to pick out a movie or video game to watch or play during their trim, and the colorful shop is bursting with toys and other distractions.
 Cozy's has its own line of hair products and every kid leaves with a balloon and lollipop in hand.
 Stylists are used to working with squirmy or crying youngsters and can also check for lice and show parents how to do so at home.
 There are also cute add-ons like a "braid bar" and manicures, and a first haircut package.

-Doodle Doo's – West Village
+Doodle Doo's – West Village and Chelsea

 11 Christopher Street between Greenwich Avenue and Waverly Place

-Kidville Salon – Upper West Side
+Kidville Salon – Financial District

-My Little Sunshine – Chelsea & Tribeca
+My Little Sunshine – Chelsea and Tribeca

 177 Ninth Avenue between 20th and 21st Streets